- What is an Accredited Register?

 Yes you can.
 We do not consider complaints about individuals on Accredited Registers, as we expect the accredited organisation to handle these concerns.
 However, if you are unhappy with the way that the organisation handled your complaint or another part of its role and think it does not meet our standards you can Contact Us.

 - What happens if someone is removed from an Accredited Register?

 If a practitioner is removed from an Accredited Register there will be a record of that on the register with the reason why they were removed.
 This record is freely available to the public and is published on the Accredited Register’s own website.
 You can access their register by searching for them on The Accredited Registers Directory.

-The Authority requires all organisations holding Accredited Registers to recognise and acknowledge the decision to remove a practitioner for poor practice and that also removes their right to join another Accredited Register.
+The Authority requires all organisations holding Accredited Registers to recognise and acknowledge the decision to remove a practitioner for poor behaviour (and for lack of competence when in the same occupation) and that also removes their right to join another Accredited Register.

 - I would like to apply for the quality mark.
 What do I do?

 We welcome applications from organisations that hold registers and are committed to protecting the public.
 First of all, you’ll need to make sure you meet our Standards and are ready to apply.
 You’ll find a self-assessment tool on Apply for the quality mark.
 We also encourage you to have an informal discussion with our Accredited Registers team about your organisation and your plans to apply.

 - Do I need to meet all the Authority’s standards to get the quality mark?

 Yes.
 The Authority will have to be sure that you meet all the standards before we award the quality mark.
 You can find out more about how we assess organisations at Apply for the quality mark.